 Who We Are

-Richard holds a Master of Public Policy from King’s College London.
-He joined Cancer Care Ontario’s Indigenous Cancer Control Unit at the beginning of 2013.
-Since then, Richard has had the honour of visiting and working closely with many First Nations, Inuit and Métis communities in Ontario to help make the cancer system more accessible and effective.
+Amanda holds a Master of Public Health from the University of Guelph.
+She joined Ontario Health’s Indigenous Cancer Care Unit in January 2017.
+Since then, Amanda has had the honour of visiting and working closely with many First Nations, Inuit, Métis and urban Indigenous communities across Ontario to help make the cancer system more accessible and effective.

-Lisa Beedie (Aisance-Kwe) is a proud Ojibway Kwe from Beausoleil First Nation, and has been working for the Indigenous Cancer Control Unit for over 5 years.
-Before joining Cancer Care Ontario, Lisa served as the health promotions coordinator, primarily in smoking cessation, at a healing lodge in southern Ontario for a number of years.
+Lisa Beedie (Aisance-Kwe) is a proud Ojibway Kwe from Beausoleil First Nation, and has been working for the Indigenous Cancer Care Unit for over 5 years.
+Before joining Ontario Health, Lisa served as the health promotions coordinator, primarily in smoking cessation, at a healing lodge in southern Ontario for a number of years.
 She holds an honours diploma from Georgian College’s Native Community and Social Development program, and a Bachelor of Political Science.

 Lisa was recognized in May 2016 for her efforts in promoting smoking cessation with the Robin Chapchuck Award for outstanding contributions to the Centre for Addiction and Mental Health’s Training Enhancement in Applied Cessation Counselling and Health (TEACH) Project as an advocate, teacher, mentor, content expert and champion of engaging communities across Ontario.